-A portfolio will only be returned if the package you sent does not exceed the maximum measurements above and if sufficient international answering coupons have been enclosed for its return; in most countries these coupons can be purchased at the post office.
-The value of the coupons must represent the same amount as the costs of sending the package to the Rietveld Academie.
-If you are unable to obtain international answering coupons, you can enclose a sufficient amount in euro instead.
-DO NOT put coupons/cash in the packaging material, but with the registration form in your portfolio.
+A portfolio package will only be returned if the package you sent does not exceed the maximum measurements above and if a sufficient amount in euro is enclosed.
+DO NOT put cash in the packaging material, but with the registration form in your portfolio.

-If the package does not include sufficient coupons/money, the portfolio will be stored temporarily until September 2013, after which the portfolio will be destroyed!
+If the package does not include sufficient money, the portfolio will be stored temporarily until September 2014, after which the portfolio will be destroyed!

 The entrance examination